microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

    7. Set the program memory size depending on the target device.
 For PIC18F57Q43, the program memory size is 0x20000.
 Enter the offset programmed previously in the bootloader project, that is 0x3000.
 The size of every location depends on the target device.
 Some devices have word-addressable Flash and others have it byte-addressable.
 For PIC16 devices, convert the word addresses into bytes before inputing them into UBHA.
 (Example: 0x800 Words x 0x2 => 0x1000 Bytes).
    ![UBHA Bootloader Offset](Images/UBHA_Bootloader_Offset.PNG)

-   8. Click on the Program Device.
+   8. Click Program Device.
 Once the device is programmed, the bootloader will disconnect from the COM port and the device LED will blink now.
   ![Successful Programming](Images/UBHA%20completed.png)